Menu

 Set Up a Mentorship Program

 Many employees can experience stress and find it challenging to adapt during onboarding and probation.
-A mentorship program will help newbies kick off their professional careers in the company.
+A business mentorship program will help newbies kick off their professional careers in the company.
 Apart from that, they will also have someone who can help them make friends at work.
 A good mentor should be able to provide both professional and emotional support, especially during those first couple of weeks.

 Go Out for a Team Lunch